brood915/Football-Mania/README.md

 Use express and mongodb instead of local storage
 Write algorithms to suggest a player to users
 Add a forum
+Allows users to compete with each other by joining their favorite teams
 ```